antrea-io/antrea/docs/design/cni-testing-initiative-upstream.md

 - Defining a common set of test scenarios for all network policy tests and increasing performance by reusing a set of containers.
 - Rearchitecting network policy tests to enhance readibility and reusability.
 - Improve coverage for NetworkPolicy functional tests.
+- Introduce time to conversion tests to measure performance against perturbed state at scale.

 ## Motivation
 The current network policy tests have a few issues which, without increasing technical debt, can be addressed architecturally.

 - *Incompleteness*: We do not confirm that a common set of negative scenarios for different policies.
-We also do not confirm a complete set of *positive* connectivity, before starting tests (note: 4 out of the existing 23 tests do actually do *some* positive control validation before applying policies, and all tests do postive validation *after* policy application).
+We also do not confirm a complete set of *positive* connectivity, before starting tests (note: 4 out of the existing 23 tests actually do *some* positive control validation before applying policies, and all tests do postive validation *after* policy application).
 - *Understandability*: They are difficult to reason about, due to lack of consistency, completeness, and code duplication
 - *Extensibility*: Extending them is a verbose process, which leads to more sprawl in terms of test implementation.
 - *Performance*: They suffer from low performance due to the high number of pods created.
 Network policy tests can take 30 minutes or longer.
 The lack of completeness in positive controls, if fixed, could allow us to rapidly skip many tests destined for failure due to cluster health issues not related to network policy.